York-SDCNLab/m_livox_mapping/README.md

 * Save the intensity values for the points of the final 3D map.
 ## Modifications
 * Solved the conflicts between the old-version OpenCV and the OpenCV inside Noetic.
 (Cmake error will occur otherwise)
-* Solved the display issue due to caused by different rviz versions.
+* Solved the display issue caused by different rviz versions.
 Now, even using Noetic, you can watch the mapping process without changing the settings in rviz.
 * Added a new script to convert the format of the final-built 3D map from RGB8 to XYZI.

 ![sucai_02_](https://user-images.githubusercontent.com/58899542/174899500-b25e7412-fe16-42eb-b0ec-b994bd12066f.gif)